Tacitus on Jesus: Historical value

 Depending on the sources Tacitus used, the passage is potentially of historical value regarding Jesus, early Christianity, and its persecution under emperor Nero.

 Regarding Jesus, Van Voorst states that "of all Roman writers, Tacitus gives us the most precise information about Christ".
 Crossan considers the passage important in establishing that Jesus existed and was crucified, and states: "That he was crucified is as sure as anything historical can ever be, since both Josephus and Tacitus... agree with the Christian accounts on at least that basic fact."
 Eddy and Boyd state that it is now "firmly established" that Tacitus provides a non-Christian confirmation of the crucifixion of Jesus.
 Biblical scholar Bart D. Ehrman wrote: "Tacitus's report confirms what we know from other sources, that Jesus was executed by order of the Roman governor of Judea, Pontius Pilate, sometime during Tiberius's reign."

 However, some scholars question the value of the passage given that Tacitus was born 25 years after Jesus' death.

 Regarding early Christianity, scholars generally consider Tacitus's reference to be of historical value as an independent Roman source that is in unison with other historical records.
 James D. G. Dunn considers the passage as useful in establishing facts about early Christians, e.g. that there was a sizable number of Christians in Rome around AD 60.
-Dunn states that Tacitus seems to be under the impression that Christians were some form of Judaism, although distinguished from them.
+Dunn states that Tacitus seems to be under the impression that Christians were part of some form of Judaism, although different.
 Raymond E. Brown and John P. Meier state that in addition to establishing that there was a large body of Christians in Rome, the Tacitus passage provides two other important pieces of historical information, namely that by around AD 60 it was possible to distinguish between Christians and Jews in Rome and that even pagans made a connection between Christianity in Rome and its origin in Judea.

-Regarding the Neronian persecution, the scholarly consensus is that it really took place.
+Regarding the Neronian persecution, the scholarly consensus is that it did take place.